-The Olympic Mountains of NW Washington State provided an example of an increase in exhumation rate resolved by four thermochronometers, co-located in the core of the mountain belt (Figure 19).
-However, the NR map shows the largest increases in exhumation rate offset from the data and Schildgen et al. (2018) directly interpreted the spatial pattern of the NR field, stating that: "the global inversion found normalized increases in exhumation rates ... with the largest increases in the

-- 1220 region with the steepest spatial gradient in ages (Figure S11c).
+The Olympic Mountains of north-western Washington State provided an example of an increase in exhumation rate resolved by four thermochronometers, co-located in the core of the mountain belt (Fig. 19).
+However, the NR map shows the largest increases in exhumation rate offset from the data, and Schildgen et al. (2018) directly interpreted the spatial pattern of the NR field, stating that "the global inversion found normalized increases in exhumation rates ... with the largest increases in the region with the steepest spatial gradient in ages (Fig. S11c).
 This difference likely arises because the vertical exhumation paths assumed in the linear inversion model used by ref.
-6 [Herman et al. 2018] are inappropriate for this setting, and because data that experienced disparate exhumation histories were combined."
-We see the same error made as in the Alps and Nanga Parbat; the largest, well-resolved, erosion rate increase occurs on top of the co-located ages from 3 thermochronometers, not where the steepest spatial gradients occur.
-The hypothesized combination of disparate exhumation histories is conjecture based - 1225 on interpretation of distal, often statistically insignificant, parts of the NR map.
-The spatial gradient in age is not expected to have any effect on the result as shown by the model in Figure 11, and in any case, is located away from the well-resolved regions.
-More recent, and independent work modelling the Olympic thermochronometric data (Michel et al., 2018, 2019) investigate the effects of 3-D thermo-kinematics and found that results did not differ significantly from 1-D models.
+6 [Herman et al., 2018] are inappropriate for this setting, and because data that experienced disparate exhumation histories were combined."
+We see the same error made as in the Alps and Nanga Parbat; the largest, wellresolved, erosion rate increase occurs on top of the co-located ages from three thermochronometers, not where the steepest spatial gradients occur.
+The hypothesized combination of disparate exhumation histories is conjecture based on interpretation of distal, often statistically insignificant, parts of the NR map.
+The spatial gradient in age is not expected to have any effect on the result as shown by the model in Fig. 11 and in any case is located away from the well-resolved regions.
+More recent and independent work modelling the Olympic thermochronometric data (Michel et al., 2018, 2019) investigated the effects of 3D thermokinematics and found that results did not differ significantly from 1D models.
 They found the same acceleration as Herman et al. (2013).
-The acceleration is real, based on local data, not an artefact and there is 1230 no basis for referring to this result as spurious.
+The acceleration is real, based on local data, not an artefact, and there is no basis for referring to this result as spurious.

-Fjordland, New Zealand is very similar with a high-density data set sampled across the high relief mountain range.
-The data, the inversion result, the resolution indices, and the uncertainty on the NR ratio all indicate a signal centred on the data (Figures 21 a-i, k).
-Only the NR breaks this pattern with an offset to the SE (Figure 21j).
-In this case, there are not even other data to the SE to call on for inappropriate spatial averaging.
-However, Schildgen et al. (2018) still assess this acceleration

-1235 as spurious, stating: "the broad zone of increased exhumation rates is probably at least partly linked to correlating samples across active (or recently active) faults." ... with "peak values frequently occurring in areas of relatively low relief", so it is evident that they are putting weight on the large values of NR rather than focusing on the resolved values, which are directly over the high topography and young ages.
-Although there may be some effect of faults at short wavelengths (Sutherland et al., 2009), there is no evidence that these would create some fictitious artifact in acceleration, rather than simply being averaged as in Figure 2.
-Short wavelength variations provide no explanation for either the observed acceleration or for the offset of the maximum values of NR with respect to the data.
+Fiordland, New Zealand, is very similar to a high-density data set sampled across the high-relief mountain range.
+The data, the inversion result, the resolution indices, and the uncertainty in the NR ratio all indicate a signal centred on the data (Fig. 21a-i and k).
+Only the NR breaks this pattern with an offset to the south-east (Fig. 21j).
+In this case, there are not even other data to the south-east to call on for inappropriate spatial averaging.
+However, Schildgen et al. (2018) still assess this acceleration as spurious, stating that "the broad zone of increased exhumation rates is probably at least partly linked to correlating samples across active (or recently active) faults.", with "peak values frequently occurring in areas of relatively low relief", so it is evident that they are putting weight on the large values of the NR rather than focusing on the resolved values, which are directly over the high topography and young ages.
+Although there may be some effect of faults at short wavelengths (Sutherland et al., 2009), there is no evidence that these would create some fictitious artefact in acceleration rather than simply being averaged as in Fig. 2.
+Short-wavelength variations provide no explanation for either the observed acceleration or for the offset of the maximum values of the NR with respect to the data.
 We find no justification for the assignment of "spurious" to the original finding of Herman et al. (2013).

-We could continue to discuss each example covered by Schildgen et al. (2018) in their Table (1) and data supplement, but we have reviewed all sites and the results are the same as the examples above.
-In each case, the only evidence presented for a spatial correlation bias is the spatial pattern within the NR map and its relationship to the data distribution.
+We could continue to discuss each example covered by Schildgen et al. (2018) in their Table 1 and data supplement, but we have reviewed all the sites, and the results are the same as the examples above.
+In each case, the only evidence presented for a spatial correlation bias is the spatial pattern within the NR map and its relationship with the data distribution.